 Health Protection Agency (HPA) advises that people should not hesitate to continue using ultrasound for diagnostic and other medical purposes, including in pregnancy.
 Such use has an established track record of safety and is regulated.

 This information was gathered from public health England for more information please visit their website:

 You can also find information at the British medical ultrasound society BMUS.

-What to expect from a Babyvue pregnancy ultrasound Scan.
+What to expect from a Babyvue pregnancy ultrasound scan

 All Babyvue scans include a Basic well-being scan to check baby’s health and development.
 Wellbeing scans are designed only to rule out obvious abnormalities.
 Well-being checks are not a suitable replacement for scans offered by the NHS.
 Babyvue customers are expected to attend all NHS appointments and scans.
-Babyvue customers are expected to notify the sonographer before they start the scan about any issue regarding their pregnancy.
+Babyvue customers are expected to notify the sonographer before they start the scan about any known health issue regarding their pregnancy.
 All BabyVue customers are expected to bring their NHS maternity notes with them, as we may need your notes to refer you to your local NHS if we find a problem.
 If we find a abnormality or suspect that there may be a problem with your pregnancy, we will inform you of our findings in an open and honest way, then we will refer you to your local NHS for treatment and or further investigations.
+Please note that customers will not be offered a rescan if the well-being check cannot be completed due to poor image quality caused by increased BMI or fetal position.

 Not all abnormalities are visible on ultrasound and of the abnormalities that are visible some are very difficult to detect.
-BabyVue will perform a wellbeing check as part of all pregnancy scans performed and will endeavour to detect any fetal abnormalities however BabyVue cannot be held liable for abnormalities not detected.
-Please note that customers will not be offered a rescan if the well-being check cannot be completed due to increased BMI or fetal position.
+BabyVue will perform a basic wellbeing check as part of all pregnancy scans and will endeavour to detect fetal abnormalities however BabyVue cannot be held liable for any abnormalities not detected.